The 20 Best Iridocorneal Endothelial Syndrome Doctors Near Me in Maryland, US

 Languages Spoken:

-Won Kim is an Ophthalmologist in Chevy Chase, Maryland.
+Won Kim is an Ophthalmologist practicing medicine in Chevy Chase, Maryland.
 Dr. Kim is rated as an Advanced provider by MediFind in the treatment of Iridocorneal Endothelial Syndrome.
-His top areas of expertise are Glaucoma, Pigment-Dispersion Syndrome, Ocular Hypertension (OHT), Interstitial Keratitis, and Trabeculectomy.
-Dr. Kim is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Pigment-Dispersion Syndrome, Ocular Hypertension (OHT), Interstitial Keratitis, and Trabeculectomy.

 Advanced in Iridocorneal Endothelial Syndrome